Updated: January 04, 2021, for the 2021 tax and K-1 season.

 There are four common methods that sponsors use to distribute K-1s to their investors: mail, email, file sharing tools (such as dropbox) and specialized investment management software (such as Groundbreaker).
 Here is how each method works and how you should be using them.

 Mailing your tax forms is simple and safe!
-Outside of hand delivering the K-1s, it is likely the best alternative to keep information safe.
-No need to password protect any files (how could you?) or redact any data.
-Mail deliverability it reliable, and safe since opening someone else’s mail is illegal in the United States.
+Outside of hand delivering the K-1s, it is likely the best alternative to keeping personally identifiable information safe.
+No need to password protect any files (how could you?) or redact information.
+Mail deliverability is reliable, and safe since opening someone else’s mail is illegal in the United States.

 How to do it right:

 As mentioned, this is the safest option and pretty straight forward, but it is also the most inconvenient.
 If you still choose to mail the files, it is a good idea to use a delivery or signature confirmation service, and of course, get tracking.
-It may be inconvenient to be home when the mail arrives, but not so inconvenient when sent to an office address.
+It may be inconvenient to be home when the mail arrives, but in the current work from home environment this may be less of a concern.
+You could also send to a commercial/office address if your LP is actually going to the office at this time.
 You may also want to check in with your investors, via email, if they would prefer to make any updates to their mailing address.
 Another suggestion is to have all of the data (names and addresses) in a document that can easily be shared with an assistant to take this task off your plate.
+Your virtual assistant is probably not going to help you here, you should only hand this task off to your most trusted in-office assistant and colleagues.

 Email is definitely a convenient way to send someone tax forms.
 There are other online methods, but virtually everyone has an email address.
 If you are looking to send out multiple forms to individuals and have them arrive immediately, there’s email.